lucaswerkmeister/m3api/README.md

   Supported since Chrome 63, Edge 79, Opera 50 (46 on Android), Safari 12, Samsung Internet 8.0.
   (Firefox supported ES6 modules before async generators.)

-The Node.js version requirement is based on the `performance` global being defined (prior to Node 16, it had to be imported from `node:perf_hooks`).
+The Node.js version requirement is based on `fetch()` being available and supported by the `http-cookie-agent` package.
 If you need support for earlier Node.js versions, try using m3api v0.7.3.